-Storage – Internal storage, external storage and iPad workaround
+Storage – Internal storage and external storage

 Startup time – quicker the better

 Sometimes you get a sudden idea and you want to immediately note down or start working on.
 In traditional art, you simply pick a pen and start working.

-In the case of Wacom Cintiq, it takes a considerable amount of time to wake even on sleep mode.
+When working with Cintiq, it takes a whole process to start your device and start working.
 This time delay is better in Ipad pro, you can just unlock the device and start working within a few seconds.

 Accessories – Shortcut buttons, tablet stands and more